My freedom

 February 27th 2011

 It’s a small thing and I shouldn’t complain.
-Others have real threats to their freedom, and my little story is just an inconvenience.
+Others have real threats to their freedom, and my little story is only an inconvenience.
 It's just disappointing.
-I thought I had discovered the perfect running biking and running route,.
-Head out of my hous and down the hill, ruin a km along the highway, then 3 km straight uphill and 3 down, a lovely wide road, no potholes, little traffic and a great view from the top.
+I thought I had discovered the perfect biking and running route: head out of my house and down the hill, run a kilometre along the highway, then 3 km straight uphill and 3 down, a lovely wide road, no potholes, very little traffic on a Holy Day, and a great view from the top.
 Too good to be true?
 Apparently.

 So this is Syria.
 I have a guard outside my house who knows my every move.
 I can’t run on the perfect road.
 I will have to ask my driver to take me somewhere “safe” on holy day (his day off) so I can run and bike without threatening the security of republic.
 It’s a small thing.
 I still love this place and the people.
 I just wish I could run where I want to run.